undreamai/LLMUnity/README.md

 Save the scene, run and enjoy!

 ## Use your own model
-LLMUnity uses the [Mistral 7B Instruct](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2), [OpenHermes 2.5](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B) or [Microsoft Phi-2](https://huggingface.co/microsoft/phi-2) model by default, quantised with the Q4 method.<br>
+LLM for Unity uses the [Mistral 7B Instruct](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2), [OpenHermes 2.5](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B) or [Microsoft Phi-2](https://huggingface.co/microsoft/phi-2) model by default, quantised with the Q4 method.<br>

 Alternative models can be downloaded from [HuggingFace](https://huggingface.co/models).<br>
 The models should be able to use the ChatML prompt format as this is hardcoded at the moment in llama.cpp.<br>